Cecilapp/website/content/about.md

 ## Author

 PHPoole is created by [Arnaud Ligny](https://arnaudligny.fr), a french Web & mobile consultant.
+PHPoole logo has been created by [Cécile Ricordeau](http://www.cecillie.fr).